Vulnerability DatabaseGHSA-xh92-rqrq-227v

 Impact

-The vulnerability exposes sensitive information about the user's file system structure.
-When exploited, it can reveal the presence of sensitive tools (.BurpSuite), configuration files (.config), cloud credentials (.aws/, .gcp/), and private project directories.
-This information disclosure could be leveraged by attackers to plan and execute more targeted attacks (GitHub Advisory).
+The vulnerability allows attackers to list contents of arbitrary directories on the user's filesystem, including sensitive locations such as the user's home directory.
+This exposure can reveal the presence of sensitive tools (.BurpSuite), configuration files (.config), cloud credentials (.aws/, .gcp/), and private project directories, potentially providing valuable information for planning further targeted attacks (GitHub Advisory).

 Mitigation and workarounds

-The vulnerability has been patched in version 0.17.0.
-The recommended fixes include halting execution immediately when a path traversal attempt is detected and implementing defense-in-depth by applying path validation logic to the findNearestDirectory function.
-Users should upgrade to the patched version to prevent unauthorized directory listing exposure (GitHub Advisory, Mastra Commit).
+The vulnerability has been fixed in version 0.13.20.
+The recommended fixes include halting execution immediately when readMdxContent detects a path traversal attempt and implementing defense-in-depth by applying path validation logic to the findNearestDirectory function.
+Users are advised to upgrade to the patched version 0.17.0 or later (GitHub Advisory).

 Additional resources